gmacario/easy-jenkins/docs/howto-build-gdp.md

 <!-- (2016-02-02 07:58 CET) -->

-Instructions for building from sources using Jenkins my fork of the [GENIVI Demo Platform](http://projects.genivi.org/genivi-demo-platform/home).
+This document explains how to build from sources my fork of the [GENIVI Demo Platform](http://projects.genivi.org/genivi-demo-platform/home) using Jenkins.

-This is mainly used as a regression test suite for the [gmacario/easy-jenkins](https://github.com/gmacario/easy-jenkins) project.
+This procedure may be used as a regression test suite for the [gmacario/easy-jenkins](https://github.com/gmacario/easy-jenkins) project.

 The following instructions were tested on

 * Docker client: itm-gmacario-w7 (MS Windows 7 64-bit, Docker Toolbox 1.10.0)
 * Docker engine: mv-linux-powerhorse (Ubuntu 14.04.3 LTS 64-bit, Docker Engine 1.10.0)

-You may also run both Docker client and engine on your (OS X or Windows) laptop using [Docker Toolbox](https://www.docker.com/products/docker-toolbox).

 ## Preparation